There are now 3 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) professional behaviour and attendance rating; (2) a portfolio-based assessment; and (3) written assignment—project deliverables.
+Indicative assessments in this unit are as follows: (1) professional behaviour and attendance rating; (2) portfolio; and (3) project deliverables.
 Further information is available in the unit outline.

 - Unit Coordinator(s)